 Assistance with registration applications.

-If your company is making sales out-of-state, please consider reaching out to one of our sales & use tax specialists for a consultation to determine how Bowers & Company can successfully help you navigate the ever increasing complexities of sales & use taxes.
+If your company is making sales out-of-state, please consider contacting one of our sales & use tax specialists for a consultation to determine how Bowers CPAs & Advisors can successfully help you navigate the ever-increasing complexities of sales & use taxes.

-Bowers & Company CPAs aims to offer helpful information to our clients and friends.
-Learn more about how we can help should your business need accounting and financial services.
+Bowers aims to offer helpful information to our clients and friends.
+Learn more about how we can help should your business need tax services.